Jasan-Aj/Quiz-Application-Desktop-App-/README.md

 ## Usage

-Simply run the `main.py` file and enjoy the application. or you can install mysetup file and use quiz Apllication.
+Simply run the `main.py` file and enjoy the application.

 **Note**: This is a demo or prototype application and can only run on a local computer.